ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 ### Presentation Proof

 The proof value of a presented JWP will always be different than the issued proof.
-At a minimum it MUST be updated to include protection of the added presentation header.
+At a minimum, it MUST be updated to include protection of the added presentation header.

 Algorithms SHOULD generate an un-correlatable presentation proof in order to support multiple presentations from a single issued JWP.

-Any payload specific proofs are included in the single proof value for the presented JWP, the JPA is responsible for internally encoding multiple proof values into one and cryptographically binding them to a specific payload from the issuer.
+Any payload specific proofs are included in the single proof value for the presented JWP.
+The JPA is responsible for internally encoding multiple proof values into one and cryptographically binding them to a specific payload from the issuer.

 # Serializations